Foosball 101 > Foosball Rules

 Official Foosball Rules

-There are many foosball rules for tournament play outlined in the USTSA Foosball Rules.
+There are many foosball rules for tournament play outlined in the International Table Soccer Federation (TSF) Foosball Rules.
 Most recreational players need to be aware of some of the basic rules in order to keep a fair and balanced game among their friends.
 It doesn't hurt to know all of the tournament rules so you aren't surprised by someone who might know them, but these common rules are ones that everyone should know and adhere to even at home.

 The 6 basic foosball rules

 - Flip A Coin - A coin flip decides who serves the foosball to start the foosball game.
 After the first goal is scored, the rule is that the team who was last scored on gets to serve the next ball.
 This rule keeps the game fair for both opponents.
-The foosball must be touched by a man before the ball goes into a goal for a legal goal to occur.
+The foosball must complete the ready protocol and opening sequence before it can be advanced or scored.

 - No Spinning - A spin is a rule for when the rod completes a 360 degree rotation without touching the ball.
 This is deemed an illegal move in the rules of foosball.